arXiv2Table: Toward Realistic Benchmarking and Evaluation for LLM-Based Literature-Review Table Generation: Acknowledgments

 \section{Acknowledgments}

-We thank the JHU CLSP community for discussions and inspiration and HKUST KnowComp community for helping with data annotations.
-The authors of this paper were supported by the NSFC Fund (U20B2053) from the NSFC of China, the RIF (R6020-19 and R6021-20), the GRF (16211520 and 16205322) from RGC of Hong Kong and ONR grant (N0001424-1-2089).
+We thank Muhan Gao and the JHU CLSP community for their discussions and inspiration, and the HKUST KnowComp community for their help with data annotation.
+The authors of this paper were supported by the ITSP Platform Research Project (ITS/189/23FP) from the Innovation and Technology Commission of Hong Kong SAR, China; the AoE (AoE/E-601/24-N), RIF (R6021-20), and GRF (16205322) from the Research Grants Council of Hong Kong SAR, China; and the ONR grant (N0001424-1-2089) from the U.S. Office of Naval Research.